EU starts legal action against Poland over judicial independence | DW | 22.12.2021

 Poland's Constitutional Tribunal had ruled that EU treaties were incompatible with Polish law, undermining the primacy of EU law.

-The European Commission on Wednesday announced starting an infringement procedure against Poland for undermining EU law and and the independence of its national judiciary.
+The European Commission on Wednesday announced it was starting an infringement procedure against Poland for undermining EU law and the independence of its national judiciary.

 The move comes amid an ongoing spat between Brussels and Warsaw over judicial independence.